RBI's full KYC rule for online wallets could put business worth Rs 12,000 crore at risk

 An RBI directive requires wallet companies like Paytm, Mobikwik, Ola Money, Amazon Pay and Sodexo to meet full KYC (know your customer) norms for all their customers on or before February 28.

-Minimum KYC comes with certain restrictions where the customer will not be able to send money to other wallets or bank accounts, or keep more than Rs 10,000 in their wallet.
+Minimum KYC comes with certain restrictions where the customer will not be able to send money to other wallets or any bank accounts, and not be able to keep more than Rs 10,000 in their wallet.
+The remaining transactions of making online purchases, bill payments or bookings can be done with the existing money in the wallet.

+You will also not be able to add money to your mobile wallets or receive any cashbacks within that month.

+You can continue to receive money from other Paytm users if you have given any document ID at the time of sign up or linked Aadhaar online with the wallet.

 In order to complete the full KYC requirement, customers need to submit their photograph if he or she is not a minor, along with a copy of an officially valid document containing their identity details, address details, and photograph.